Physical attractiveness: General

 A University of Toronto study found that the facial proportions of Jessica Alba were close to the average of all female profiles.

 Namie Amuro inspired the small-face fad in Japan which caused Japanese women to buy beauty products such as masks and creams to try to obtain a small face like hers.

 An 1889 U.S. newspaper ad for arsenic complexion wafers decried blotches, moles, pimples, freckles, and "all female irregularities".
 Arsenic was known to be poisonous during the Victorian era.

 Research has attempted to determine which facial features communicate attractiveness.
-Facial symmetry has been shown to be considered attractive in women, and men have been found to prefer full lips, high forehead, broad face, small chin, small nose, short and narrow jaw, high cheekbones, clear and smooth skin, and wide-set eyes.
+Facial symmetry has been shown to be considered attractive in women, and some men have been found to prefer full lips, high forehead, broad face, small chin, small nose, short and narrow jaw, high cheekbones, clear and smooth skin, and wide-set eyes.
 The shape of the face in terms of "how everything hangs together" is an important determinant of beauty.
 Women with thick, dark limbal rings in their eyes have also been found to be more attractive.
 The explanation given is that because the ring tends to fade with age and medical problems, a prominent limbal ring gives an honest indicator of youth.

 In Persian literature, beautiful women are said to have noses like hazelnuts.
 In Arabian society in the Middle Ages, a component of the female beauty ideal was for women to have straight and fine noses.In Jewish Rabbinic literature, the rabbis considered a delicate nose to be the ideal type of nose for women.
 In Japan, during the Edo period, a component of the female beauty ideal was for women to have tall noses which were straight and not "too tall".

 In a cross-cultural study, more neotenised (i.e., youthful looking) female faces were found to be most attractive to men while less neotenized female faces were found to be less attractive to men, regardless of the females' actual age.
 In a study of Italian women who have won beauty competitions, it was found that their faces had more "babyish" (pedomorphic) traits than those of the "normal" women used as a reference.